Chai (band): Biography

 Chai released their debut studio album Pink in October 2017, reaching number 41 on Oricon's albums chart (the fourth highest selling independent release on the week).
 Pink was well received by critics, being chosen as one of the 10 finalists at the 2018 CD Shop Awards by record store staff from across Japan.
 In February, Pink was given a US release by Burger Records, who signed Chai after being impressed by their music video for "Boyz Seco Men".

-Chai had decided from very early in their careers to pursue music globally, and they considered it strange that many Japanese musical acts only focused on selling music domestically.
+Chai decided early in their career to pursue music globally, and they considered it strange that many Japanese musical acts only focused on selling music domestically.
 The band completed their second tour of the US in March.
-In the UK, Chai was signed to Heavenly Recordings, and toured the country in October as a support act for Superorganism.
-In February 2019, the band released their second studio album, Punk.
+In the UK, Chai was signed to Heavenly Recordings and toured the country in October as a support act for Superorganism.
+In February 2019, the band released their second studio album Punk.

 The band was signed to US indie label Sub Pop in October 2020.
 In 2020, Chai collaborated with Gorillaz and JPEGMafia on "MLS," a track on the Gorillaz album Song Machine, Season One: Strange Timez.
 Gorillaz frontman Damon Albarn discovered Chai after a member of the band's string section saw the band play in London.
 In 2021, they collaborated with Duran Duran on their single "More Joy!".

 In January 2022, the band signed a contract with Sony Music Japan International, releasing the theme song to the NHK General TV drama Koisenu Futari in the same month.

+Chai announced in January 2024 that they would disband following their next Japanese tour, which ended that March.
+The members said they plan to "continue our journey of self-love... and to continue to fulfill our own personal visions".